Hacker0x01/docs.hackerone.com/docs/programs/billing.md

 To request an invoice go to **Settings > General > Billing > Prepayment**.

-You can view deatils for each transaction by viewing or exporting reports in **Settings > General > Billing > Overview**.
+You can view details for each transaction by viewing or exporting reports in **Settings > General > Billing > Overview**.